KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/12-Variables.md

 `./vardemo.sh`{{execute}}

 We have used a combination of variables and commands.
 You can see that it gives us a lot more agility.
-We can customise it without rewriting everything from scratch.
+We can customize it without rewriting everything from scratch.